x

 Early detection is key to preventing significant damage, loss and spread of box tree moths.
 For more information on how to identify and treat the insect and safely remove and destroy infested material, click here

 Those who suspect the box tree moth is on a boxwood tree should report it to badbug@pa.gov or call 1-800-253-7189.
-Tipsters are urged to indicate which life stage the moth was founded in, if damage to the tree was present and include photos if possible.
+Tipsters are urged to indicate which life stage the moth was found in, if damage to the tree was present and include photos if possible.

 Before You Leave, Check This Out